markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Step 2: Web Forms

-The sign-up for in our hero section has a special name called a call-to-action (or CTA).
+We have been filling out forms our entire lives, even for this class a few forms needed to be completed.
+Now we will learn how to build our own forms and the different input types that are possible.
+First let's create the sign-up form markup by using the `<form>` tag to wrap our sign-up form.
+HTML Forms are a major point of interaction between the user and a website or application.
+They allow users to send data to the website, normally to the server.
+Within this `form` will be the `form` elements such as `input` elements.  `Input` elements come in many different types and flavors depending on the type of information that is desired such as a text input fields, radio buttons, or checkboxes.

-> **Urkel Says**: A CTA encourages the audience or web site visitors through a story, advertisement, or piece of content to do something.
+> **On The Job**: The sign-up form is a "call to action" or CTA.
+The main purpose is to encourage the users through a story, advertisement, or piece of content to do something.
 In our case we would like our visitor to share their contact info for a possible future engagement.
 CTAs can play a vital role in coverting a visitor into a sales lead.
 Placing the CTA in the hero section reveals the strategic importance of retaining user info.

 #### Text Fields

-We have been filling out forms our entire lives, even for this class a few forms needed to be completed.
-Now we will learn how to build our own forms and the different input types that are possible.
-Our next step deals with the input fields.

-> **Pause**: Can you count how many input elements will be needed here?
+> **Pause**: Can you count how many `input` elements will be needed here?
+What type of `input` elements will be necessary?

 > **Answer**: We will need five input elements.
-Three text fields, a `radio button`, and a checkbox.
-We will also need a button that will act as our data submission trigger or event.
+Three text fields, a `radio button`, and a `checkbox`.
+We will also need a `button` that will act as our data submission trigger or event.

-We will place these `input` elements and the submit `button` within a `form` element.
+We will now create markup within the `form` to include the `form` elements such as the `input` elements and the submit `button`.
-The `form` element represents a document section that contains interactive components or controls for submitting user information.

-Let's take a good look at an `input` element and its various attributes.
+Now let's take a good look at the following `input` element and its different attributes.

 ```html
 <form>